PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 #### Complications that aren't merely notational {-}

 * $n$ is typically small while $N_{loci}$ is typically large
+* Sequencing coverage may be low.
+Suggests smoothing.

-## Parameter estimation and inference
+## Parameter estimation
-In this section I summarise current techniques for parameter estimation and inference from WGBS data.
+In this section I summarise current techniques for parameter estimation from WGBS data.
 I do not describe the processing of the raw data.
-When necessary, I have "translated" the original work into my notation to make these methods more readily comparable.
-These papers are not in chronological order but rather are grouped by "similar" analysis methods.
-This is not an exhaustive list of studies using WGBS but rather focuses on papers that introduced new methodology for analysing WGBS data.
+When necessary, I have 'translated' the original work into my notation to make these methods more readily comparable.

-__TODO: Summarise the complete paper reviews down to points of similarity and difference between the methods__

-### Transformation of $\beta$-values
-\cite{Du:2010dc} show improved inferences when using Logit transformed $\beta$-values, which they call M-values, to reduce the heteroscedasticity of $\beta$-values near 0 and 1.

-### Summary of papers
+All methods estimate parameters from files containing the aligned reads.

+### Estimating $M$ and $U$

-Most analyses have focused on estimating $M_{i}$ and $U_{i}$.
-The simplest and most commonly used estimators of these parameters are $m_{i}$ and $u_{i}$.
-These estimators simply count the number of reads with the observed methylation state (subject to some filtering) and treat all observations equally.
+The simplest and most commonly used estimators of $M_{i}$ and $U_{i}$ are $m_{i}$ and $u_{i}$, that is, the number of reads that are methylated and unmethylated at the $i^{th}$ locus (e.g. \citet{Cokus:2008fc, Lister:2008bh, Lister:2009hy, Lister:2011kg, Hansen:2011gu}). $M$ and $U$ may be estimated per-strand or aggregated across strands[^strand_aggregation].
+CpG methylation is typically aggregated across strands.

+[^strand_aggregation]: Estimates can only be aggregated across strands if the methylation marks is symmetric across strands, which CpG is and CHG and CHH methylation are not __TODO: CHECK SYMMETRY ARGUMENT__.

+Not all reads, and positions within reads, are equally treated in this counting process.
+Essentially, each sequenced nucleotide is assigned a weight.
+By far the most used weighting scheme is a set of filters that assigns each sequenced nucleotide a weight of 0 (observation excluded) or 1 (observation included).

+When using a set of filters, at each step a read either "survives", and is subjected to the proceeding filter, or "dies", and is excluded from the estimation of $M$ and $U$[^read_filters].
+While strictly speaking each sequenced nucleotide is assigned a weight, in practice weights are normally first assigned to reads and then to all nucleotides within "surviving" reads.

+[^read_filters]: A read that is not used to estimate $M$ and $U$ may still be used in other analyses, such as estimating copy number variation, and vice-versa.

+__TABLE___ describes a standard set of filters for bisulfite-sequencing data, although the choice of filters and thresholds strongly depends on the assay used, design of the experiment and data quality.
+In the table I have also included the relevant argument for my `comethylation` software, which can estimate $M$ and $U$ using the simple counting procedure.

+#### Read-level filters

+A read survives if:

+1. Read is mapped (SE, PE) and mapped in the expected orientation (PE only).
+2. Read is not marked as a PCR duplicate. `--ignoreDuplicates`.
+3. Read has a mapping quality score (`mapQ`) greater than some threshold. `minMapQ <int>`.
+4. Read does not contain more than a certain level of non-CpG methylation.
+5. Read passes aligner-specific filters designed to remove known biases of the alignment software.

+#### Base-level filters {-}

+A sequenced base survives if:

+1. Position of base in read means that it is unlikely to be effected by significant M-bias.
+2. Base has Phred quality score greater than some threshold.
+3. Base is a "methylation mismatch" (e.g. the sequenced base is a C or T at a C in the reference sequence) and not a "non-methylation mismatch" (e.g. the sequenced base is an A or a G at a C in the reference sequence).

+#### Additional filters {-}

+Paired-end sequencing data often contain reads where `read_1` and `read_2` overlap.
+It is important to ensure that any positions in the overlap are only counted once, otherwise evidence

+#### More sophisticated weights {-}

 An obvious extension is to weight a methylation call by its base quality or `mapQ` value of the read.
 However, as previously noted, these qualities are often not well calibrated for bisulfite sequencing data, which reduces their utility.
+Similarly, it might be possible to weight a methylation call by the expected level of M-bias.
+However, M-bias, as it is currently computed, also has problems with calibration (__SEE INTRODUCTION__).

+### Estimating methylation patterns at m-tuples

+`comethylation` is the only software that estimates methylation patterns at m-tuples, such as $MM, MU, UM$ and $UU$ for 2-tuples. `comethylation` uses the same "filter + count" method to estimate methylation patterns for all m-tuples (m $= 1, 2, 3, \ldots $).

+### Estimating $\beta$

-Inferences have focused on the on the "average" level of methylation at individual methylation loci, $B_{i}$, and typically use the estimator, $\beta_{i}$.
+Most analyses of bisulfite sequencing data have focused on the on the "average" level of methylation at individual methylation loci, $B_{i}$, (e.g. \citet{Cokus:2008fc, Lister:2008bh, Lister:2009hy, Lister:2011kg, Hansen:2011gu}).
+The simplest estimator $\beta_{i} = \frac{m_{i}}{m_{i} + u_{i}}$ is often used (__CITE__), but model-based estimators have also been suggested[^simple_beta] (__CITE__).

-Method descriptions are often ambiguous or missing in details.
-The majority explanations favour words over mathematics and only __WHICH PAPERS__ provide software that implements their analysis methods.
+[^simple_beta]: The simple estimator $\beta_{i} = \frac{m_{i}}{m_{i} + u_{i}}$ corresponds to the maximum likelihood estimator, doesn't it?
+It would also have a Bayesian interpretation, I think.

+__Give examples of more sophisticated estimators from the Bayesian papers__

+`BSmooth/bsseq`, published in \citet{Hansen:2011gu, Hansen:2012gr}, and `BiSeq`, published in \citet{Hebestreit:2013ko}, take a different approach to getting improved estimates of the $\beta$-values.
+Rather than developing an empirical Bayes model, `BSmooth` and `BiSeq` both use statistical smoothing of the "raw" $\beta_{i} = \frac{m_{i}}{m_{i} + u_{i}}$, which exploits the spatial correlation of $\beta$-values.
+Smoothing is particularly powerful for loci with low sequencing coverage, where the denominimator $m_{i} + u_{i}$ is small and the corresponding standard error estimates of $\beta_{i}$ are large.

+* __Describe smoothers used in `BSmooth` and `BiSeq`__
+* __Discuss evidence that smoothing is a good idea__

+The smoothed $\beta$-values, and not the raw $\beta$-values, are generally used in all downstream analyses.

+### Distributional assumptions and transformations of $\beta$

+* Beta regression
+* M-values
+* arcsine tranformation
+* probit
+* any other common transformations applied to proportions

+\cite{Du:2010dc} show improved inferences when using Logit transformed $\beta$-values, which they call M-values.
+This transformation reduces the heteroscedasticity of $\beta$-values near 0 and 1.

+__There's some theorem that there is no single transformation that will stabilise variance and reduce heteroscedasticity, or something like that__

 ## General TODOs
+* Use lower case letters for estimates or hatted versions, e.g. $m$ vs. $\hat{M}$?
 * "methylC-seq" or "WGBS" or ???
 * "bisulfite-sequencing" or "bisulfite sequencing"
-* Notation abuse: e.g. $m$ is defined with respect to m-tuples but also in terms of $m_{i}$.
+* Notation abuse: e.g. m is defined with respect to m-tuples but also in terms of $m_{i}$.
 Similarly, $M$ is used to represent methylation patterns but also in terms of $M_{i}$.
 Perhaps use different typefaces to distinguish them?
 * Autocorrelation or correlation?
 * Link to all software and corresponding publications
 * Decide how to give the total number of a loci and samples in a consistent way.
 Currently usign $n_{loci}$ for loci and $n$ for samples, which is inconsistent.
 * Decide how to denote coverage.
 Currently using $U + M$ rather than $N$ because $N$ and $n$ are already being used to represent multiple variables.
+* Method descriptions are often ambiguous or missing in details.
+The majority explanations favour words over mathematics and only __WHICH PAPERS__ provide software that implements their analysis methods.